List of awards and nominations received by Taika Waititi

-New Zealand filmmaker, actor, and comedian Taika Waititi is the recipient of various awards and nominations, including an Academy Award, a British Academy Film Award, a Grammy Award, a Writers Guild of America Award, and nominations for two Golden Globe Awards and five Primetime Emmy Awards, among others.
+New Zealand filmmaker, actor, and comedian Taika Waititi is the recipient of various awards and nominations, including an Academy Award, a British Academy Film Award, a Grammy Award, a Writers Guild of America Award, and nominations for two Golden Globe Awards and six Primetime Emmy Awards, among others.

 In 2005, Waititi received a nomination for the Academy Award for Best Live Action Short Film for the short film Two Cars, One Night (2004).
 In 2019, he released the comedy-drama film Jojo Rabbit, which was met with critical acclaim and earned him the Academy Award, the BAFTA Award, and the WGA Award, all for Best Adapted Screenplay, in addition to nominations for the Academy Award for Best Picture, the Golden Globe Award for Best Musical or Comedy Film and the Directors Guild of America Award for Outstanding Directing in a Feature Film.

 Since 2019, he has produced the television series What We Do in the Shadows, based on the 2014 film of the same name, for which he was nominated for the Primetime Emmy Award for Outstanding Comedy Series and the Writers Guild of America Award for Best New Series.